From toys to Teslas, China’s coronavirus disrupts flow of global business

 Businesses of all stripes nationwide are feeling pain from the coronavirus outbreak, which has killed 1,775 people and infected more than 71,300 others worldwide, mostly in China.

 Activity at Chinese factories has slowed or stopped.
 Fewer cargo ships from China are docking at Southern California ports.
-Chinese visitors’ spending in Los Angeles could plunge nearly $1 billion this year.
+Other West Coast ports are also affected.
+Chinese visitors’ spending in just Los Angeles could plunge nearly $1 billion this year.

 U.S. shoppers might start seeing items missing from store shelves as early as mid-April, analyst Edward J. Kelly of Wells Fargo Securities said in a note to clients last week.
 Big-box retailers such as Walmart and Target “could be the first to experience out-of-stock issues” because they restock more quickly, he wrote.

-“Most of the damage will be toward the bottom lines of these companies,” Reaser said.
-“There’s therefore no need to implement long-term layoffs of the types of employees involved in California.”

-Still, she said California’s technology firms may probably see a drop in sales and profits, especially those dependent on parts coming from China and those reliant on the sale of goods and services to China.

-Larian, however, fears the virus could “cause a major downturn on the whole consumer-goods business — electronics, shoes, apparel.”
+Lynn Reaser, chief economist of the Fermanian Business & Economic Institute at Point Loma Nazarene University, fears the virus could “cause a major downturn on the whole consumer-goods business — electronics, shoes, apparel.”

 The timing of the outbreak was key because workers at Chinese plants had returned to their hometowns for two weeks to celebrate the Lunar New Year on Jan.
 25, and “now they’re stuck, they cannot come back to the factories” because of quarantines, Larian said.